-As remodeling contractors we work with color all the time because it is an essential part of any remodel project.
+As remodeling contractors, we work with color because it is essential to any remodeling project.
 We also know that everyone has preconceived ideas about color.
 This is to be expected and not at all a bad thing.
-However, before they make color selections for their remodel project that they might later regret, we encourage our clients to gain an understanding as to why they and other people feel about color the way they do and how color may best be used in creating the desired effect in their remodel project.
+We encourage our clients to understand why they feel about color the way they do and how color may be used in creating the desired effect in their remodel project.

 So we have set out here a fairly comprehensive outline of the subject.

 Color in History

 People have been affected and intrigued by color and its use throughout history.
 Thousands of years ago, they used primitive earth pigments and charcoal as colors in the paintings that decorated the walls of their caves.
 But it was not until the 17th Century and Isaac Newton (1642 – 1726) that color received scientific definition.

 Newton experimented with a ray of white light divided into its component rainbow colors by one prism and then reconstituted into white light by a second prism.
 This experiment was revolutionary because the prevailing theory was that color was a mixture of light and dark.
 Therefore, it was believed that a prism somehow added color to light.

 Robert Hooke, a contemporary of Newton, subscribed to this theory.
 He placed color on a scale from brilliant red, which he held to be white light with the least amount of darkness added, to dull blue, which he held to be the last stage before black, at which point light was entirely extinguished by darkness.
 However, Newton’s use of the second prism to reconstitute the visible color spectrum back into white light effectively proved this theory false.